IgorKvasn/ember-notifyme/README.md

 ### Global configuration

 Some options can be globally configured so you do not have to set the same options over and over.
 Additionally icons can be configured as well.
-In `config/environment.js` you can configure globals such as (every entry is optional, eg. if you do not specify succcess timeout, default will be used):
+In `config/environment.js` you can configure globals such as (every entry is optional, eg. if you do not specify success timeout, default will be used):
 ```
 ENV['ember-notifyme']={
   closeIconHTML: '<i class="fa fa-times"></i>',